erviveksoni/alexa-controlled-smart-home-lab/Exercise5/readme.md

 const char *thing_name = "<THING_NAME>";
 const char *AWS_endpoint = "<REST API Endpoint>";
 ````
 Replace THING_NAME and AWS Endpoint obtained from previous exercises.

+_If your are using the sketch file as is then find and replace `<THING_NAME>` in the sketch file with your thing name created previously._

 ### Add PubSub client and Wifi Configurations
+Replace `<THING_NAME>` with your thing name in the code below.

 ````c
 WiFiUDP ntpUDP;
 NTPClient timeClient(ntpUDP, "pool.ntp.org");